 - Always check your blind spots.
 No matter where and when you drive, there will always be driving hazards.
-You’ll likely already be looking for other cars, but don’t forget to keep your eyes open for pedestrians and cyclists, as well.
+You’ll likely already be looking for other cars, but don’t forget to keep your eyes peeled for pedestrians and cyclists as well.

 - Make signaling second nature.
 Forgetting to signal is a common mistake in driving tests, so make sure that it becomes a habit early on.

 - Stay calm and alert.
 Accidents tend to happen when drivers are either not paying enough attention or are overwhelmed.
 If you find yourself leaning in either direction, it’s a good idea to stop the session and try again when you’re calm and focused.